python-escpos/python-escpos/doc/user/methods.rst

 Escpos class
 ------------

-Escpos inherits its methods to the printers. the following methods are
+Escpos inherits its methods to the printers.
+The following methods are
 defined:

 image("image\_name.ext")
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Prints an image.
-Its adjust the size in order to print it.
+It adjusts the size in order to print it.

 * ``image_name.ext`` is the complete file name and location of any image type (jpg, gif, png, bmp)